Tiendil/tiendil-org-content/content/posts/2024-05-07-slay-the-princess-combinatoric-narrative/en.md

 In other words, **the game gives more than 1.8 million ways to lead the player through psychological states** (Rage, Anger, Love, etc.)

-Again, such combinatorics are not an unique feature of «Slay The Princess.
-Most RPGs do the same: go do quests at point A, then at point B or, if you want, vice versa, first at B, then at A. Add a couple of such points, let someone be saved or killed there, and you will also receive some "uniqueness" of the experience with "strong choices," but it will not work as effectively.
+Again, such combinatorics are not a unique feature of «Slay The Princess.
+Most RPGs do the same: go do quests at point A, then at point B, or, if you want, vice versa, first at B, then at A. Add a couple of such points, let someone be saved or killed there, and you will also receive some "uniqueness" of the experience with "strong choices," but it will not work as effectively.

 ## Known unknown

 Mechanically, the game looks simple, I think I understand how it works, but this only raises more questions in front of me:

-- Why, with such simplicity, so few games achieve such effectiveness in influencing players?
+- Why, with such simplicity, do so few games achieve such effectiveness in influencing players?
 - Is the success of the game a consequence of the successful/correct combination of standard mechanics, or is there something else non-obvious?
 - What mechanics in «Slay The Princess» are mandatory, and which can be removed or changed?
 - What is primary for success: leading a player through psychological states, narrative combinatorics, or both factors are equally important?